 The Casebook is organized with the Speech Clauses as Part One and the Religion Clauses as Part Two.
 Unlike many other courses, there is no accepted organizational scheme within these broad areas.
 As the Introduction notes, First Amendment doctrine, especially within freedom of speech, presents a varied and haphazard landscape.

 The Casebook follows a scheme that has proven effective in Professor Robson’s years of teaching the course to hundreds of students.
 The selection of cases tends toward the most recent and these tend to be less heavily edited.
 These recent cases often contain extended discussions of earlier cases that are not included in the Casebook.

-A Teacher's Manual will be available late spring 2016 for faculty; please use your CALI credentials to login for access when it is completed.
+A Teacher's Manual is available for faculty.
+Please use your CALI credentials to login for access.

 No hardcopy print version is available.
 CALI encourages students and faculty to use the eBook, PDF and Word versions below.

 eBook versions will be available by early September.